Zabamund/wellpathpy/docs/source/tutorial.rst

 **Notes:**

-Ensure you have consistent units, and use `Converting units`_ if required to ensure consistency.
+Wellpathpy is oblivious to units, and assumes the input units are consistent.

 Exporting results
 #################